tc39/proposal-class-static-block/README.md

   declarations are local to the `static {}` initialization block.
 This lexical scope is nested within the lexical scope of the class body (granting privileged access to instance private state for the class).
 - A class may have at most one `static {}` initialization block in its class body.
-- A `static {}` initialization block is evaluated immediately after all public static field initializers have been evaluated as part of class declaration evaluation, regardless of its order within the class body (this aligns with `constructor() {}`).
+- A `static {}` initialization block is evaluated immediately after all static field initializers have been evaluated as part of class declaration evaluation, regardless of its order within the class body (this aligns with `constructor() {}`).
 - A `static {}` initialization block may not have decorators (instead you would decorate the class itself).